Wedrix/watchtower/README.md

 function parseLiteral(
     \GraphQL\Language\AST\Node $value,
     ?array $variables = null
-): mixed // You can replace 'mixed with a more specific type {
+): mixed // You can replace 'mixed' with a more specific type {
 }
 ```